ANATOMY & PHYSIOLOGY

 reproductive system

-The major function of the reproductive system is to ensure survival of the species.
-What follows applies principally to vertebrate reproduction, especially human reproduction.
+The reproductive system is one of the major organ systems of the body.
+The chief function of the reproductive system is to ensure survival of the species.
+What follows applies principally to reproduction in vertebrates, especially humans.

 Other systems in the body, such as the endocrine and urinary systems, work continuously to maintain homeostasis for survival of the individual.
 An individual may live a long, healthy, and happy life without producing offspring, but if the species is to continue, at least some individuals must produce offspring.